typeorm/typeorm/docs/faq.md

 }
 ```

-Lastly, make sure in your `ormconfig` file, the transpiled migration files are included:
+Lastly, make sure in your data source options, the transpiled migration files are included:

 ```js
 // TypeORM Configurations